vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 Because Snowflake has several unique settings that aren't used to connect to other databases, your TOML configuration needs to be structured a bit differently.

 Here's an example of how to configure a Snowflake database in a TOML configuration file.
-In this example, the data-diff run is configured to compare Postgres data with Snowflake data, as you would when validating cross-database replication.
+In this example, the Open Source Data Diff run is configured to compare Postgres data with Snowflake data, as you would when validating cross-database replication.

 ```python
 # DATABASE CONNECTION INFORMATION